zebrunner/carina/docs/automation/mobile.md

 	</tr>
         <tr>
 		<td>capabilities.deviceType</td>
-		<td>The only custom Carina capability to determine the type of the device</td>
+		<td>The only custom Carina capability to determine the type of a device</td>
                 <td>n/a</td>
 		<td>phone/tablet/tv...</td>
 	</tr>